-ISPs (Internet Service Provider) have been dealing with routing problems since the seginning of time.
-Some BGP checks are easy: an ISP can filter announcements from its com customers.
-But the ISP cannot filter announcements from its peers-almost mything is legal.
+ISPs (Internet Service Provider) have been dealing with routing problems since the beginning of time.
+Some BGP checks are easy: an ISP can filter announcements from its own customers.
+But the ISP cannot filter announcements from its peers-almost anything is legal.
 Fixing this infrastructure is still to be worked on.